adhalpawar/GenericDataVisualization/README.md

-Title - Bar Chart using Complex Json File
+Project Title - Generic Data Visualization

 Description -
-This project reads JSON data dynamically uploaded by user and creates the bar chart.
+Generic Data Visualization aims at generating the charts and graphs from JSON data file uploaded by the user.
+In this project we aim to develop an applications that can use the JSON data file and parse it and generate using the user’s choice of data and visuals.
 Technologies - HTML, CSS, SVG, JavaScript, and D3Js.

-How to use this project -

-1. Unzip the folder.
-2. Open the HTML file with visual studio code.
-3. Run the file with Live server.
-4. Upload the file in choose file section.
-5. Give the value of X-axis from the uploaded file and the name should be exact same.
-6. Repeat step - 4 for Y-axis.
-7. Go through the SampleDataInput image file for better understanding.
-8. You will see the graph is generated.

 By - Apoorva Dhalpawar